Implement Versions and plans in Pigment

 1. Create a Version Dimension

-Start by creating a unique Version Dimension using a standard Dimension list.
-This will hold all your versions, for example:
+Start by creating a unique Version Dimension using a standard Dimension List.
+This holds all your Versions, for example:

 • Budget FY26